Samir Toplak: Managerial career

-After leaving Gorica, Toplak took over the managerial position for another Druga HNL side, NK Zelina.
+After leaving Gorica, Toplak took over the managerial position for another Druga HNL side, NK Zelina, succeeding Dražen Biškup.
 After a disastrous 2013–14 season, during which Zelina struggled on the bottom of the table, Toplak resigned in April 2014.

-Toplak was soon hired by Druga HNL side Inter Zaprešić.
+After, Toplak was hired by Druga HNL side Inter Zaprešić.
 Inter and Toplak's primary goal was to secure promotion to the Prva HNL, and this goal was accomplished by finishing as champion of the 2014–15 season.
 They played in the Prva HNL the following season, their only goal being to avoid relegation.
 However, they exceeded their target by finishing the season in the middle of the league chart.
 The club played in the Prva HNL through the next four seasons, but during the first half of the 2019–20 season, with the club in near the bottom (8th) of the league table, Toplak was sacked on 4 January 2020.

 On 10 February 2020, just a few weeks after leaving Inter Zaprešić, Toplak was hired to manage Prva HNL side NK Varaždin (no relation to the long defunct Varteks/Varaždin club he previously worked with), which was at the bottom (10th) of the league table.
 Toplak was able to guide the team to an 8th-place finish, while Inter Zaprešić fell to last place and was relegated to Druga HNL for the 2020–21 season.
+Toplak was dismissed by Varaždin in December 2020.

-On 14 March 2021, he succeeded Jerko Leko as manager of Prva HNL side NK Lokomotiva.
+On 14 March 2021, he succeeded Jerko Leko as manager of Prva HNL side Lokomotiva Zagreb.
+After another six-months spell at HNK Gorica in 2022, he was appointed manager of Kustošija in March 2023.

 Personal life

+His given name happens to be Bosnian which has sometimes caused confusion, as his family is actually from Kneginec near Varaždin.

 In 1994 Toplak married his girlfriend of two years, Vesna.
 Two years later, they had their first daughter, Lana, and three years after that, while living in Bochum, Germany, daughter Bianka was born.
 In 2004 Toplak settled down with his family in a small village outside of Varaždin.